Crochet Rainbow Baby Sweater Pattern

 Materials for this pattern

-- Crochet hook: no. 3 mm
+- Crochet hook: No. 3 mm

-- Accessories: wool needle, stitch markers
+- Accessories: tapestry needle, stitch markers

-Final measures
+Final measurements

 - Size: 12 months